Meet the team

 Caroline Rowland is a Professor at the University of Liverpool

 and Director of Language Development at the Max Planck

 Institute for Psycholinguistics in Nijmegen.
 She leads the

-study team and has worked on language development since
+Language 0-5 Project and has worked on language

-who are very nearly grown up and who have been very patient
+has two children who are grown up and who have been very

-with her attempts to study their language development.
+patient with her attempts to study their language

 You can contact her at: firstname.lastname@example.org